What is an Australian School-Based Apprenticeship (ASBA)?

 - By working on weekends;

 - By working during school holidays;

 - By working in blocks of time (e.g. a number of weeks in a row).

 This is negotiated between the employer, the school, the care giver and the student.

-Preparing for an interview with the Apprenticeship Broker - helpful hints in preparing for a Resume and interview approaches by following the link below;
+Preparing for an interview with the Apprenticeship Broker – helpful hints in preparing for a Resume and interview approaches by following this link.

 For more information on School-Based Apprenticeships, please download the brochures below: